-When you support The Ride For Roswell, you are partnering with Western New York’s most powerful fundraising event.
-More than 10,000 individuals are involved with The Ride and funds raised benefit the more than 31,000 cancer patients we treat each year.
+When you support the Ride for Roswell, you are partnering with Western New York’s most powerful fundraising event.
+More than 10,000 individuals are involved with the Ride and funds raised benefit the cancer patients and their families that turn to Roswell Park for hope each year.

-Support from The Ride allows Roswell Park to accelerate new research focused on finding cures, recruit top doctors and scientists to our region and provide support programs to assist patients throughout their cancer journeys.
+Support from the Ride allows Roswell Park to accelerate new research focused on finding cures and provide support programs to assist patients throughout their cancer journeys.
 Click here to learn more.

 Yes!
 Learn more about your options here.

 We have moved the event to a new location on the University at Buffalo’s North Campus.
 This new layout will allow more room for our participants and programming.
 To learn more and see a map of the layout, click here.

 Please check back for more detailed parking information as we approach Ride Day.
 Signage and guest services will help you navigate campus upon arrival.